AlanSDU/matchFDR/README.md

 1. Overview

-run.m   : main script for feature matching demo
+run.m   : main script for feature matching demo dataset : there is an example mat data in matchData4, you can replace it with data provided.

 If you want to add your own algorithm for comparison, three steps are required:
 1. Create 'YOUR_ALGORITHM_NAME' folder in 'Methods' folder.
 Then put your code in it.